Overview for Chianti Wine Trails: Florence to Siena

 - Friendly people, great salami, Florentine steak, Cantucci with vinsanto…

 Itinerary for Chianti Wine Trails: Florence to SienaGo to top of page

 Day 1: Arrive in Florence

 Arrival in Florence on your own.
 Depending on the time of your arrival you have the rest of the day for exploring the numerous sites of the capital city of the Renaissance.
-We strongly recommend that you book an extra night in FLorence before the holiday on order to have time to explore this beautiful city.
+We strongly recommend that you book an extra night in Florence before the holiday in order to have time to explore this beautiful city.

 - Accommodation: Hotel Malaspina

 After breakfast, you take a 25-minute local city bus ride to the village of Settignano where the walk begins.
 During the walk, you will enjoy magnificent views of cypress trees, olive groves, Renaissance villas and the whole city of Florence at your feet.
 You will also stroll through the charming town of Fiesole and tour its Etruscan ruins, Roman amphitheatre and a Franciscan monastery.